-- This proxy statement, which includes information regarding the proposals to be voted on at the Annual Meeting, the voting process, corporate governance, the compensation of our directors and certain executive officers, and other required information; - Our 2021 Annual Report to Stockholders, which is our Annual Report on Form 10-K for the fiscal year ended December 31, 2021; and - The proxy card or a voting instruction card for the Annual Meeting.
+- This proxy statement, which includes information regarding the proposals to be voted on at the Annual Meeting, the voting process, corporate governance, the compensation of our directors and certain executive officers, and other required information; - Our 2022 Annual Report to Stockholders, which is our Annual Report on Form 10-K for the fiscal year ending December 31, 2022; and - The proxy card or a voting instruction card for the Annual Meeting.

-How do I attend the annual meeting?
+How do I attend the Annual Meeting?

-The annual meeting will be held on Thursday, June 16, 2022 at 8:00 a.m. local time by live webcast.
-There will not be a physical meeting location and you will not be able to attend the meeting in person physically.
-We invite you to attend the annual meeting by live webcast.
-The live audio webcast will be held on Thursday, June 16, 2022, and will begin promptly at 8:00 a.m. local time.
+The Annual Meeting will be held on Friday, June 9, 2023 at 8:30 a.m.
+Pacific Time by live webcast.
+There will not be a physical meeting location and you will not be able to attend the meeting in-person physically.
+We invite you to attend the Annual Meeting by live webcast.
 Online check-in will begin approximately 15 minutes prior to the start of the Annual Meeting.
 We encourage our stockholders to access the meeting in advance of the designated start time to have ample time for check-in procedures.
-To attend the Annual Meeting virtually via the internet, please visit www.virtualshareholdermeeting.com/SIBN2022.
-To attend by live webcast you will need the 16-digit control number provided on the proxy or information card you receive in order to gain access to the annual meeting.
-Therefore, it is important to retain a copy of your proxy or information card you receive to enable you to gain access to the annual meeting.
-However, as noted above, you do not need to attend the annual meeting to vote your shares.
+To attend the Annual Meeting virtually via the internet, please visit www.virtualshareholdermeeting.com/SIBN2023.
+To attend by live webcast you will need the 16-digit control number provided on the proxy or information card you receive in order to gain access to the Annual Meeting.
+Therefore, it is important to retain a copy of your proxy or information card you receive to enable you to gain access to the Annual Meeting.
+However, as noted above, you do not need to attend the Annual Meeting to vote your shares.
 Instead, you may simply complete, sign and return a proxy card, or follow the instructions below to submit your proxy over the telephone or on the internet.